wp-plugins/network-posts-extended/readme.txt

 == Frequently Asked Questions ==
 Q) Should I network activate the plugin?<br />
 A) No. Activate on main blog and each subdomain individually.<br />
 Note: Custom CSS code will not work on subdomain unless user has Super Admin privelidges.
-Please submit code to administrator for him to add if building your site on a multisite network.<br /><br />
+I recommend you use the WP Custom CSS Plugin by Tips and Tricks<br /><br />
 Q) May I only include an x amount of posts that I choose?<br />
 A) Yes, use include_post= and put in your posts in comma separated format surrounded by double quotes.<br />Example include_post="5,78,896".<br /><br />
 Q) My title is too long and looks ugly, anyway I can shorten it?<br />
 A) You may shorten it using the argument title_length="10" will rounded it off to the last complete word before it reaches 10 characters.<br /><br />
+Q) I would like to just show an X amount of random posts on the home page.
+Is it possible?
+A) Use the following arguments: random=true and list=10 will show ten different posts randomly whenever the page is loaded.<br /><br />

 == Screenshots ==